ducklang-community/ducklang/README.md

     add log with info: 'Hi {name}!
 Your favourite drink is {drink}.'

-    state... of turbo with { angle, thrust,
+    "state" of turbo with { angle, thrust,
                             size: usage of self } otherwise default 'poor'

     when state
         is 'good':